Jukebox Production in

 After

-by hydraulic pressure.
-It was no immediate success, and Tage Engbæk waited a
+driven by hydraulic pressure.
+It was no immediate success, and Tage Engbæk waited a few years

 This